-From the details outlined above, the National Treasury suggests that a department start budgeting from the project level, the reason for that is merely so that a department can differentiate firstly if they are budgeting for a project, either infrastructure related or non-infrastructure related or a no project (stand-alone).
-Secondly by budgeting from the project level it assist a department upfront in determining the economic classification of payments, i.e. current, capital or transfer.
+From the details outlined above, the National Treasury suggests that a department start budgeting from the infrastructure level, the reason for that is merely so that a department can differentiate firstly if they are budgeting either infrastructure related or non-infrastructure related or a non-infrastructure/stand-alone3.
+Secondly by budgeting from the infrastructure level it assist a department upfront in determining the economic classification of payments, i.e. current, capital or transfer.
 This is quite important as the budget format and the economic classification runs hand in hand.